LaTeX2MAN

 LaTeX LaTeX2e is required.

-Please check the file latex2man-CHANGES for the list of changes.
+Please check the file [1mlatex2man-CHANGES [22mfor the list of changes and

 Copyright

-The actual version of Latex2man may be found on my homepage
+The most recent version of Latex2man may be found on my homepage

 License